EVERLIV/HealthMind/replit.md

-# HealthAI - AI-Powered Health Analysis Platform
+# EVERLIV HEALTH - AI-Powered Health Analysis Platform

 ## Overview

-HealthAI is a modern web application that provides AI-powered analysis of blood test results and health metrics.
+EVERLIV HEALTH is a modern web application that provides AI-powered analysis of blood test results and health metrics.
 The platform features a mobile-first design with comprehensive health tracking capabilities, including blood analysis interpretation with **DeepSeek AI integration**, biomarker monitoring, health profile management, and AI-powered health consultations.
 Built with React and Express, it offers a seamless user experience for managing personal health data and receiving intelligent insights powered by advanced AI models.

 ## User Preferences